About the author: Alina Khazanova, Product Designer @ Elementor

 An effective style guide covers not just your site’s appearance, but also its messaging and voice.
 To pin these down in writing, you might need to consult with marketers and copywriters to create guidelines for your website and other content.

-10 Voice Beeline How To Create A Complete Web Design Style Guide In 11 Steps (Plus Template) 10
+10 Voice Beeline How To Create a Complete Web Design Style Guide In 11 Steps (Plus Template) 10

 After all, the tone and voice of the copy on your website are how you address your visitors and potential clients, so it’s important to get it right.